 Gum Disease Treatment in Pittsburgh

-Periodontists are dentists who have received advanced training in diagnosing, treating and preventing gum disease, and have an in-depth understanding of how to treat the teeth and jawbone in relation to gum disease.
+Dr. Bakuri is a board-certified periodontist.
+Periodontists are dentists who have received advanced training in diagnosing, treating and preventing gum disease, and who have an in-depth understanding of how to treat the teeth and jawbone in relation to gum disease.

 Many of our patients have chronic gum disease that doesn’t respond adequately to simple treatment.
 We can save teeth and preserve bone by eliminating gum disease in cases that a general dentist might not be equipped to handle.

-With our training, experience and state-of-the-art technology, we can treat cases of moderate to severe gum disease without surgery over 90% of the time.
+With our training, experience and use of state-of-the-art technology, we can treat cases of moderate to severe gum disease without surgery over 90% of the time.

 We begin your treatment with a thorough review of your medical and dental history.
 Medical conditions such as heart disease, diabetes and autoimmune disorders can influence the manner in which we approach your treatment, as can certain medications.